geojeff/sproutcore-examples/apps/flot_oil_spills/README.md

 ToDos
 -----

-* Add logic to control tooltip placement when near edges, to keep tooltip from extending out of the window.
+* [DONE] Add logic to control tooltip placement when near edges, to keep tooltip from extending out of the window.

-* When you click a list item, the graph should highlight the item on the graph (so far haven't learned how to make that plot.highlight() call).
+* [DONE (highlights working)] When you click a list item, the graph should highlight the item on the graph (so far haven't learned how to make that plot.highlight() call).
   The Flot "interactivity example" shows small circular highlights associated with hovering, and also shows a permanent marker circle for the clicked data item.
 The permanent highlight isn't appropriate for this app, but it would be nice for showing the current selection.